huss4in/speedtest-cli/README.md

 This End User License Agreement (”Agreement”) is a binding agreement between you (”End User” or “you”) and Ookla, LLC (”Ookla”).
 This Agreement governs your use of the Speedtest Software, (including all related documentation, the “Software”).
 The Software is licensed, not sold, to you.

-Your use of this Software is subject to the Terms of Use and Privacy Policy at at these URLs: https://www.speedtest.net/about/terms and https://www.speedtest.net/about/privacy.
+Your use of this Software is subject to the Terms of Use and Privacy Policy at these URLs: https://www.speedtest.net/about/terms and https://www.speedtest.net/about/privacy.